 - Under the extended CJRS, the cost for employers of retaining workers will be reduced compared to the scheme during September and October 2020.
 As mentioned, employers will only be required to fund National Insurance contributions and employer pension contributions. - Employers will have flexibility to bring furloughed employees back to work on a part-time basis or furlough them full-time.
 Employers must continue to pay employees for hours worked in the normal way. - The government expects that publicly funded organisations will not use the scheme, as has already been the case for the CJRS, but partially publicly funded organisations may be eligible where their private revenues have been disrupted.
 All other eligibility requirements apply to these employers. - If employers are not topping up payments over and above the government's 80% grant, employee consent will need to be obtained (if existing consent is no longer valid) for a reduction in salary. - More detail is needed to clarify precisely how the extended scheme will work in practice.
-The government has confirmed that further guidance will be issued shortly. - Employers who are facing a significant decline in revenue and, perhaps, closure, will need to consider whether it makes economic sense to rely on the extended scheme, rather than making redundancies.
-This is particularly the case given that there is a risk that the lockdown may be extended beyond 2 December 2020.
+The government has confirmed that further guidance will be issued shortly. - Hospitality venues facing closure (and only limited, if any, revenue from takeaway services) will need to consider whether it makes economic sense to rely on the extended scheme, rather than making redundancies.
+This is particularly the case given that there is a risk that the lockdown for the hospitality sector may be extended beyond 2 December 2020, during what would usually be the highest revenue generating month of the year.